groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 ## Frequently Asked Questions

-### Can I add arrow annotations to password-protected PDFs?
+**Q: Can I add arrow annotations to password‑protected PDFs?**

-Yes, but you'll need to provide the password when creating the Annotator:
+A: Yes, but you'll need to provide the password when creating the Annotator:
 ```java
 LoadOptions loadOptions = new LoadOptions();
 loadOptions.setPassword("your-password");
 Annotator annotator = new Annotator("protected.pdf", loadOptions);
 ```

-### How do I batch process multiple documents efficiently?
+**Q: How do I batch process multiple documents efficiently?**

-Process documents in small batches and properly dispose of resources:
+A: Process documents in small batches and properly dispose of resources:
 ```java
 for (String doc : documents) {
     try (Annotator annotator = new Annotator(doc)) {